IdleRPGBot/idlerpg-guide/src/contributing.md

 Saving your work using Ctrl+S is not enough if you want to publish it; you'll want to _commit_ it, so that the version control system Git knows this is a new version.

-To do this, open your terminal in the `idlerpg-guidebook` directory and use the following commands:
+To do this, open your terminal in the `idlerpg-guide` directory and use the following commands:

 ```sh
 $ git add ./src/page.md